Glued spaces and lower Ricci curvature bounds: Glued spaces

 In Theorem \ref{th:basicglue} one can replace lower sectional curvature bounds with lower Ricci curvature bounds.
 This was proved by Perelman in \cite{perelmanglue}.
 A proof based on \cite{kosovskiigluing, kosovski} that also applies to other curvature notions was given by Schlichting \cite{sch}.
 We also refer to the following publications \cite{burdick, burdickthesis, bww} that contain interesting applications. \begin{theorem} Assume $\ric_{g_i}\geq K\in \R$.
-Then the family of Riemannian metrics $(g^\delta)_{\delta>0}$ satisfies $\ric_{g^\delta}\geq K-\epsilon(\delta)$ with $\epsilon(\delta)\rightarrow 0$ as $\delta \downarrow 0$. \end{theorem} \begin{remark} The uniform convergence of $g^\delta$ to $g$ implies that the corresponding induced intrinsic distances converge w.r.t.
-GH convergence.
+Then the family of Riemannian metrics $(g^\delta)_{\delta>0}$ satisfies $\ric_{g^\delta}\geq K-\epsilon(\delta)$ with $\epsilon(\delta)\rightarrow 0$ as $\delta \downarrow 0$. \end{theorem} \begin{remark} The uniform convergence of $g^\delta$ to $g$ implies that the corresponding induced intrinsic distances converge in pointed GH sense.
 Moreover $\vol_{g^\delta}$ converges weakly to $\vol_g$.
-If $\Pi_i\geq 0$ on $\partial M_i \backslash Y_i$, then the metric glued space $M_0\cup_{\mathcal I} M_1$ equipped with the measure $\vol_g$ satisfies the curvature-dimension condition $CD(K,n)$ because of stability of the curvature-dimension condition $CD(K,n)$ under measured GH convergence. \end{remark} \paragraph{\bf Proof of Theorem \ref{th:glue2}} From \cite{sch} we recall the construction of the metric $g^\delta$ that appears in Theorem \ref{th:basicglue} and in Theorem \ref{th:glue2}.
+If $\Pi_i\geq 0$ on $\partial M_i \backslash Y_i$, then the metric glued space $M_0\cup_{\mathcal I} M_1$ equipped with the measure $\vol_g$ satisfies the curvature-dimension condition $CD(K,n)$ because of Theorem \ref{th:cdbe} and the stability of the condition $CD(K,n)$ under measured GH convergence. \end{remark} \paragraph{\bf Proof of Theorem \ref{th:glue2}} From \cite{sch} we recall the construction of the metric $g^\delta$ that appears in Theorem \ref{th:basicglue} and in Theorem \ref{th:glue2}.